Tax Brackets 2024-2025: How Much Tax You Owe

 The standard deduction

 Your standard deduction—the portion of your income that is protected from taxes—gets adjusted every year to keep up with inflation.
-The standard deduction amounts for the 2023 tax year (and their increases from the 2022 tax year) are:
+The standard deduction amounts for the 2024 tax year are:

 Adjustments to income